Top scorers face off in Indiana-Las Vegas matchup

-BOTTOM LINE: Kelsey Mitchell and Kelsey Plum meet when Indiana hosts Las Vegas.
-Mitchell is sixth in the WNBA averaging 18.6 points per game and Plum ranks second in the league averaging 20.4 points per game.
+BOTTOM LINE: Kelsey Mitchell and Kelsey Plum meet when Indiana faces Las Vegas.
+Mitchell ranks sixth in the WNBA averaging 18.4 points per game and Plum ranks second in the league averaging 20.5 points per game.

-The Fever have gone 3-12 in home games.
-Indiana ranks fifth in the Eastern Conference shooting 33.8% from deep, led by Mitchell shooting 41.2% from 3-point range.
+The Fever are 3-13 in home games.
+Indiana ranks sixth in the Eastern Conference in rebounding with 33.6 rebounds.
+NaLyssa Smith leads the Fever with 8.1 boards.

-The Aces have gone 10-3 away from home.
-Las Vegas averages 90.4 points while outscoring opponents by 5.7 points per game.
+The Aces have gone 11-3 away from home.
+Las Vegas scores 90.5 points and has outscored opponents by 6.2 points per game.

-The teams meet for the second time this season.
-The Aces won 90-77 in the last matchup on July 22.
+The teams meet for the third time this season.
+In the last meeting on July 29 the Aces won 93-72 led by 22 points from Plum, while Queen Egbo scored 13 points for the Fever.

-TOP PERFORMERS: Mitchell is averaging 18.6 points and 4.2 assists for the Fever.
-NaLyssa Smith is averaging 14.1 points and 7.1 rebounds over the past 10 games for Indiana.
+TOP PERFORMERS: Mitchell is shooting 43.8% and averaging 18.4 points for the Fever.
+Smith is averaging 14.2 points over the last 10 games for Indiana.

 INJURIES: Fever: None listed.